edwardbair/SPIRES/README.md

 SPIRES takes one or more MODIS tiles and then, if needed, mosaics and reprojects/crops them to match the elevation dataset (and its map information) in the topography file.
 In this case, h08v04, h09v04, and h08v05 are mosaiced and cropped to the Sierra Nevada domain.

+Running the full year will take a long time and a lot of RAM, depending on the number of cores used.
+Using 60 AMD EPYC cores, plan on about 6 hours and about 400GB RAM, or about 7 GB RAM/core.
+For testing, you can run with a single core.

+The minimum amount of time that'll work for smoothSPIREScube is 1 calendar month, i.e dom 1 through 28 to 31, but the smoothing works best over a few months.
+You can increase "tolval" to speed up computations and decrease quality.
+You're smart, you'll figure it out.

 Reference: